dwu185/teaching/iterable.md

 ## Overview
 - Iterable
 - Iterator
-- Operations that Uses Iteration
+- Operations that Use Iteration
-- Make You Own Iterable
+- Make Your Own Iterable
 - Summary

 note:
 ES6 did not add any new Class called Iterable or Iterator.
 It also didn't add any new types called Iterable or Iterator.
-Iterable and Iterator are simply protocals.
+Iterable and Iterator are simply protocols.

 ---